 ii.
 Knowledge objectives

-- Provide the student with theoretical information for applied thermodynamics. - Introduce the student to the basic concepts of cooling fluids and cooling cycles.
+- Provide the student with theoretical information for applied thermodynamics. - Introduce the student to the basic concepts of refrigeration fluids and refrigeration cycles.

 • Provide the student with the skill of analyzing and interpreting fluid behavior in different conditions